RollSight dice tray camera in use - dice rolling on gaming desk

 Planned path from the tray to the digital character sheet your players already use.

-• Sheet-aware rolls
+• Campaign-friendly rolls (planned)

 • Planned